How to Win CCDC: Competition Overview

 Audit

-In the Regional competitions, you will likely have to face an audit mid-competition.
-Audits are something that school never really taught me, but after having to do 4 simultaneously through $dayjob, I can tell you they aren't too terrible to go through.
-They can time consuming depending on the auditor however.
-Your Captain and Writer are going to want to be familiar with NIST 800-171, or whatever the Team Packet says you are being audited against.
-Now, the dirty secret of audits is that they are really simple to respond to.
+In the Regional competitions, you may have to face an audit mid-competition.
+I never really learned how to handle an audit in school, but after being on the receiving end of 4 of them simultaneously a few years ago, I can tell you that while they aren't hard to do, they are incredibly time consuming.
+Your Captain and Writer are going to want to be familiar with NIST 800-171, NIST 800-53, or whatever the Team Packet says you are being audited against.
 When the auditor shows up, they are going to want one thing.
 Proof that you are following the requirements outlined in the compliance framework.

 The auditor will ask you questions about your controls.
 Your job is to respond truthfully, but give them the absolute minimum necessary to prove you achieved the outcome desired in the requirement.
-If you do not meet the requirement, then do not say you do.
-In the real world there are potential legal repercussions if you lie to auditors, so DON'T DO IT.
-If an audit is performed in your competition, the auditor will also keep notes on the way the team responds.
+If you do not meet the requirement, then tell them you don't meet the requirement.
+In the real world there are legal and reputation repercussions for you and your company if you lie to auditors, so DON'T DO IT.
+If an audit is performed in your competition, the auditor will also keep notes on the way the team responds to award points later.

 If you overshare, or don't meet the requirements outlined in the framework, your team will be docked points.
 Your best bet is to have your Writer or Captain handle the auditor.
 The whole point of the audit is to ensure that you have documented policies and procedures, and make sure that you are actually following them.
 Auditors can be a pain in the butt, but they’re also your friend.
-They allow you to show deficiencies in security programs to management and you can use them to get help with initiatives to address issues in a way that captures their attention and sometimes requires them to address it.
+They allow you to document deficiencies in security programs to management.
+If this happens, you can use the audit results to get your initiatives prioritized.
+Having documented gaps in your controls is likely to capture leadership's attention.
+What's better is sometimes management could be required to address it by law, else your company may lose out on revenue or be boxed out of certain markets.
+This is why you usually see a lot of people freaking out around changes in compliance requirements.

 Audit Example